0x4248/notebook/source/content/01 Areas/Computer Science/12 Algorithms/59/Big-O Notation.md

 ***
 **Big O** notation is a way of comparing algorithms using a formula to annotate the efficiency.
-Logarithmic time
-Big-O allows you to see the time complexity of algorithms.

 | Formula  | Relative to      |
 | -------- | ---------------- |